Mitchell 33 for No. 2 Baylor in 107-59 rout over K-State

 Kansas State hosts Texas A&M on Saturday in the Big 12/SEC Challenge.

-Baylor is home for its Big 12/SEC Challenge game Saturday against Auburn, the team Mitchell played 34 games for as a freshman in 2017-18 before his transfer.
+Baylor is home for its Big 12/SEC Challenge game Saturday against Mitchell’s former team.

 More AP college basketball: https://apnews.com/hub/college-basketball and https://twitter.com/AP-Top25